How To Take Control Of Your Digestion For Life

-Those are lofty jobs, and , unfortunately, things like diet and lifestyle factors can impede your gut from functioning optimally.
-Among the culprits that sabotage gut health, these are the five big offenders:
+Those are lofty jobs, but, unfortunately, things like diet and lifestyle factors can impede your gut from functioning optimally.
+Among the culprits that sabotage gut health, these are the five biggest offenders:

 Antibiotics are simply overprescribed.
-Most of the time, rest and immune support are enough to resolve infections for which doctors often prescribe antibiotics.
+Most of the time, rest and immune support are enough to resolve infections for which doctors instead prescribe antibiotics.
 Antibiotic overuse is leading to more antibiotic-resistant bugs that are difficult to treat and can claim lives.
-Each time you take antibiotics, you also alter your gut flora.
-If you don’t eat the right foods, including cultured or fermented foods, you’ll inevitably suffer from dysbiosis—an imbalance between favorable and unfavorable microorganisms in the gut.

-Everything from the air you breathe to the food and water you consume to the pharmaceutical drugs you use create toxicity in the body.
-Preservatives, pesticides, and environmental toxins are among the culprits that can damage your gut lining, creating leaky gut and other issues.
+Everything from the air you breathe, to the food and water you consume, to the pharmaceutical drugs you take, create toxicity in the body.
+Preservatives, pesticides, and environmental toxins are among the major culprits that can damage your gut lining, creating leaky gut and other issues.

-Between antibiotics, eating the wrong foods, getting bad sleep, stressing out, and exposing yourself to toxins, you can begin to understand how dysbiosis or gut imbalances occur, creating chronic inflammation and leading to problems like leaky gut.
+When considered together—antibiotics, eating the wrong foods, getting bad sleep, stressing out, and exposing yourself to toxins—you can begin to understand how gut imbalances occur, leading to chronic inflammation and problems like leaky gut.